Amazon founder and CEO Jeff Bezos has become the richest person in the world for a second time.

 Founding one of the most valuable brands in the world has elevated Jeff Bezos to a level of entrepreneur held only by an elite few.
 Started in July 1995, Amazon offers a slew of products and services to customers around the globe, which helped it become the fastest company ever to reach $100 billion in annual sales — a feat achieved in 2015.

 Amazon issued an IPO in May 1997, but the man behind the online retail giant still retains 17 percent ownership in the company.
-Consequently, Bezos’ net worth is $81.1 billion, making him the second richest person alive — richer than even than Warren Buffett.
+After a bump in share price on July 26, 2017, Bezos’ net worth surged to $90.6 billion, making him the richest person alive by market open the next day — richer even than Bill Gates.

 While Amazon is Bezos’ main focus, the company is not his only business venture.
 In 2013, he purchased The Washington Post for $250 million.
 The billionaire entrepreneur also founded the rocket company Blue Origin, which is developing reusable rockets to shuttle passengers to and from space.

 In March 2017, Bezos purchased Dubai-based online retailer Souq.com.
-The final purchase price was not revealed; however, it is known that a bidding war had broken out after Emaar Malls — a Dubai-headquartered mall operator — offered $800 million for the company.
+The final purchase price was not revealed; however, a bidding war broke out after Emaar Malls — a Dubai-headquartered mall operator — offered $800 million for the company.

 Check Out: 12 Sneaky Ways Amazon Gets You to Spend More